micah686/FrostStream/README.md

 ---

 ### AI Notice
 This application has been vibe coded, though it has been guided to follow an architectural design/structure.
 Once more of the core features have been implemented,the plan is to rework some of the logic to hand-edited code.
-(I would not be able to develop an application of this size myself if not for AI).
+(I would not be able to develop an application of this size by myself otherwise).

 ---

 ## Features